Radio Caroline: Caroline Television

 News stories appeared in Europe announcing the start of Caroline Television from two Super Constellation aircraft using Stratovision technology.
 One would circle over the North Sea in international air space near the United Kingdom, while the other remained on standby.
 Presentations were made to US advertising agencies.
-These stories continued and included co-operation by a former member of the Beatles and a sign-on date of 1 July; the station failed to appear.
+These stories continued and included supposed co-operation by a former member of The Beatles and a sign-on date of 1 July; the station failed to appear.
 The TV operation was later found to be a publicity stunt.

 1972–1980: Mi Amigo rescued

 In 1972, MV Mi Amigo was bought for her scrap value at auction by enthusiast Gerard van Dam, who intended to use her as a free radio museum.
 O'Rahilly promised financial backing if van Dam could return the ship to broadcasting condition.

 The ship anchored off the Dutch coastal resort of Scheveningen and was serviced and operated from the Netherlands.
 That autumn various tests, consisting of continuous music, were made on 259 metres.
 The station restarted just before Christmas as Radio 199 but soon became Radio Caroline, with a Top 40 format.
-DJs Chris Cary, broadcasting as Spangles Muldoon (who was also station manager), Andy Archer, Paul Alexander, Steve England, Johnny Jason and Peter Chicago (real name Peter Murtha) manned the station.
+DJs Chris Cary, broadcasting as Spangles Muldoon (who was also station manager), Andy Archer, Paul Alexander, Norman Barrington, Steve England, Johnny Jason and Peter Chicago (real name Peter Murtha) manned the station.

 In late 1972, Radio Caroline had money problems.
 On 28 December, unpaid crew cut the Mi Amigos generator fuel line and departed.
 Later that day, the Dutch Royal Navy returned the crew and fighting broke out on board.
 Two days later, Mi Amigo was towed to IJmuiden and seized because of unpaid bills.
 Because of the Christmas holidays, no solicitors were available to issue a writ and the ship lay in Amsterdam harbour until O'Rahilly arranged for it to be towed back to sea.
 The ship was further delayed by hull damage, and repaired before writs could be issued.

 Between 11 and 20 April 1973, the ship broadcast for Radio Veronica while its ship, the Norderney, was aground.
+Caroline DJ Norman Barrington acted as technician, whilst news readers Freek Simon and Arend Langenberg continued the live news service.
+Tom Collins and Freek did live programmes on occasions the taped shows were unavailable, whilst Norman played the music.
 Because of a law that allows pirates in distress to come ashore without arrest, the running aground had no consequences for the crew.
-During summer 1973, it broadcast separate stations in English and Dutch simultaneously, on 389 m/773 kHz and 252 m (announced as 259)/1187 kHz.
+During summer 1973, it broadcast separate stations in English and Dutch simultaneously, on 389 m/773 kHz and 253 m (announced as 259)/1187 kHz.
 Two aerials and twin transmitters were used for about six weeks until the aerial mast failed.
 To accommodate the second aerial, a second short mast, just in front of the bridge, was employed as the other end of the aerial fixed to the main mast.